zestyyyz/zestyyyz.github.io/README.md

-Btw I use debian! yay
+Btw I use debian and macos! yay